 4. Cool your greenhouse with evaporative systems

-Evaporative systems are effective and fairly inexpensive cooling options.
-They use heat to evaporate water and cool your greenhouse by 10-20 degrees!
+Evaporative systems are effective and fairly inexpensive accessories used for cooling a greenhouse.
+They use heat to evaporate water and can decrease the temperature in your greenhouse by 10-20 degrees!
 They work better when relative humidity is low.
 The most common evaporative coolers are fan-and-pad cooling systems.
 They function by drawing in warm air with the pads and cooling down the greenhouse.

 A fan-and-pad evaporative cooler uses an overhead water supply and a gutter to accumulate water onto a pad.
 There are usually fans on either side to draw warm air into the pads.
 So, the pads are always kept wet, and then the water moves from liquid to gas and absorbs the heat.